 Is it true that officers are expected to look for signs of GERD in DUI suspects before administering a breath test?

 Yes, but this protocol isn't always followed to the letter.
 In principle, police in California can conduct a 15-minute "observation time" before administering a breath test.
-They're expected to keep an eye out for signs of burping or vomiting, as this can cause the test to fail.
+They're expected to watch for signs of burping or vomiting, which can cause the test to fail.
 In reality, however, cops are often preoccupied with paperwork and do not pay attention.
 Many officers are also unaware of GERD and how it can influence the exam.
-Whether or not the police noticed you, you can use the GERD protection.
+Whether or not the police notice you, you can use GERD protection.

 Find A DUI Defense Lawyer in California

-1000Attorneys.com offers an Attorney referral service that matches clients with a fitting Criminal Defense Lawyer.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a fitting Criminal Defense Lawyer.
 You will be referred to a DUI Attorney best fit to handle your unique case.
 You can contact us through our 24/7 live chat (or complete our case details submission form) for a free initial consultation.